elijahgagne/blog/content/posts/website-hosting.md

 brew install hugo
 ```

-Once I have Hugo, I use it to create a new site.
+Once you have Hugo, you use it to create a new site.
 Since I'm already in the `blog` directory, I use `.` to reference the current directory.
 I also use `-f yml` to specify that want to format my configuration in [YAML](https://www.cloudbees.com/blog/yaml-tutorial-everything-you-need-get-started/) (the default is [TOML](https://toml.io/en/)).

 ```sh
 hugo new site . -f yml